Blazemeter/jmeter-http2-plugin/README.md

 For more information: [BlazeMeter Automatic Correlation Recorder - Installing the Plugin](https://blazemeter.github.io/CorrelationRecorder/guide/installation-guide.html#prerequisites)

-Notes:
+> [!NOTE]
+>

-- Since BlazeMeter Automatic Correlation Recorder inherits and is compatible with the JMeter recorder, the process of enabling and disabling Recording support is the same as the method documented in Option A.
+> - Since BlazeMeter Automatic Correlation Recorder inherits and is compatible with the JMeter recorder, the process of enabling and disabling Recording support is the same as the method documented in Option A.

 ### Option C: Manual setup